Propranolol (10mg & 40mg)

 Propranolol is classed as a beta blocker and works by reducing the workload on the heart.
 It also controls the rate at which the heart beats.
 As a result of taking propranolol tablets, the stress on the heart is reduced and the rate at which the heart beats is also slowed down.
 This makes it easier for the blood to pump around your body.

-What is Propranolol used to treat?
+What are Propranolol 10mg & 40mg tablets used to treat?

 This medicine is also available in a variety of strengths: 10 mg, 20 mg, 40 mg and 80 mg.
 Due to the severity of the conditions that propranolol beta blocker tablets are used for, this medication can only be purchased with a valid UK prescription.

-Who can take Propranolol?
+Who can take Propranolol tablets?

 This medication can be taken by both adults and children, although it may not be suitable for everyone to use.